 This company was founded in 2008 by lifelong gardener and food activist Carol Koury.
 Based in Asheville, North Carolina they work with farmers in their area to ensure the survival of heirloom varieties that would otherwise become extinct.

-The company puts their beliefs and convictions into action by giving discounts to school gardens, donating seeds to programs that support their communities and offer free garden education and harvest donation programs, and actively campaigns against the continued expansion and infiltration of GMO-seed.
+The company puts its beliefs and convictions into action by giving discounts to school gardens, donating seeds to programs that support their communities and offer free garden education and harvest donation programs, and actively campaigns against the continued expansion and infiltration of GMO seeds.

 10. Mary’s Heirloom Seeds